TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-extensionoperationfailedformanageddisks.md

 	cloudEnvironments="public"
 />

-# ExtensionOperationFailedForManagedDisks - We identified that your backup operation was failing due the VMSnapshot extension operation that failed for managed disks
+# ExtensionOperationFailedForManagedDisks - We have identified that your backup operation was not completed because the VMSnapshot extension for managed disks failed

 <!--issueDescription-->
 ## **VMSnapshot extension operation failed for managed disks**